4rkal/blog/content/posts/gitea.md

 In this article I'll walk you through how you can run your own gitea instance.
 But first

 ## What is gitea?
 Gitea is a painless selfhosted Git service.
-It is written in go and is extremely lightweight.
+It is written in Go and is extremely lightweight.
 I run a gitea instance on my [Le Potato](https://libre.computer/products/aml-s905x-cc/) and it barely uses any resources.

 ## Why use gitea (vs GitHub, GitLab etc)
-I started running my own gitea instance since I wanted somewhere private to host my [Obsidian](https://obsidian.md) notes.
-I did not want to have them in a private GitHub repo since it's not on my own hardware.
+I started running my own Gitea instance because I wanted a private place to host my [Obsidian](https://obsidian.md) notes.
+I did not want to have them in a private GitHub repository since it's not on my own hardware.
 GitLab is harder to spin up and has a lot of features that I do not need.

-If you want an easy to spin up private git service gitea is your way to go.
+If you want an easy to spin up, private git service gitea is your way to go.

 # Setup
 In this guide I will be using debian 12.
 The setup should be the same on any other distribution since we will be using docker.